 Table 6 presents the total and type-specific welfare gains for three cases: the welfare metric we use throughout the analysis, the one implied by the complete transition, and the one associated with the naive comparison of steady states.
-The difference between the first two columns confirms that our welfare metric is a good comparison for the complete transition.
-The results of the naive comparison, both total and type-specific, show that this measure does not provide a good approximation for the welfare gains.
+The difference between the first two columns confirms that our welfare metric is a good

-30Overall, the transition is very similar to that in Mukoyama (2013), who also shows wages, capital labor ratio and other statistics.
+^{30.} Overall, the transition is very similar to that in [Mukoyama(2013)], who also shows wages, capital labor ratio and other statistics.
 We do not show those here for brevity of description and since many of our variables (e.g. wages) are multidimensional due to the various sources of heterogeneity in our model.